Monthly ETF Commentary

 Harvest Energy Leaders Plus Income ETF

-- Crude oil weakness has been hampered by oversupply worries and mixed demand signals — OPEC+ continues to seek market share and has been increasing output despite concerns about offsetting demand
+• Crude oil weakness has been hampered by oversupply worries and mixed demand signals — OPEC+ after attempting to garner market share appears to have reversed course a bit on their demand worries and will pause output hikes until at least Q1-2026

 HPF continues to balance exposure to large-cap energy names with a covered call strategy to generate income.
-The ETF was rebalanced in October with current holdings satisfying the ETF criteria.
+The ETF will be reconstituted in January.

 Outlook | Oil markets face macro and supply-side instability | HPF retains quality energy names aligned with long-term capital discipline and yield strength.